gmac/graphql-stitching-ruby/README.md

 end
 ```

 The `GraphQL::Stitching::RemoteClient` class is provided as a simple executable wrapper around `Net::HTTP.post`.
-You should build your own executables to leverage existing libraries and to add instrumentation.
-Note that you must manually assign all executables to a `Supergraph` instance when rehydrating from cache ([see docs](./docs/supergraph.md)).
+You should build your own executables to leverage your existing libraries and to add instrumentation.
+Note that you _must_ manually assign all executables to a `Supergraph` instance when rehydrating it from cache ([see docs](./docs/supergraph.md)).

 ## Concurrency